cfreyburg/rent-car-api/README.md

 ### Aditional Information ###

-* Kestrel must be used as host service
 * Repository data can be stored in memory
 * Must be created a unit test for api controller
+* Must generate a test coverage report
 * Set api default route as http://[ip]:[port]/ e.g localhost:80/book
 * Dependency Injection must be used to fill api controller dependencies
 * Json objects must to be Camel Case
-* Json enumerables must to be handled as string
-* Abstractions layer must be used as reference domain
+* Abstractions layer must be used as reference domain (no changes allowed)